swlaschin/Railway-Oriented-Programming-Example/readme.md

 I have also added a special case -- if the customerId is 42, throw a "Timeout" exception.

 The customer objects returned by the database are `DbCustomer` objects, which are not domain objects, so they need to be mapped to the domain object on the way in or out.
-This is done by the Data Access Layer.
+This is done by the Data Access Layer (described next).

 The C# code and the F# code are identical.
 This means that I had to add extra code in F# to allow the `DbCustomer` class to be nullable, and for the properties to be nullable.